-Over the last 12 months, Analog Devices's shares have ranged in value from as little as US$98.1795 up to US$163.9016.
+Over the last 12 months, Analog Devices's shares have ranged in value from as little as US$113.6752 up to US$180.77.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Analog Devices's is 1.2912.
-This would suggest that Analog Devices's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Analog Devices's is 1.1735.
+This would suggest that Analog Devices's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Analog Devices overview

 Analog Devices, Inc. designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems that leverage analog, mixed-signal, and digital signal processing technologies.
 The company offers data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; high-performance amplifiers to condition analog signals; and radio frequency and microwave ICs to support cellular infrastructure.
 It also provides power management and reference products for power management and conversion applications in the automotive, communications, industrial, and high-end consumer markets; and microelectromechanical systems technology solutions, including accelerometers used to sense acceleration, gyroscopes to sense rotation, and inertial measurement units to sense multiple degrees of freedom, as well as isolators.
 In addition, the company offers digital signal processing and system products for high-speed numeric calculations.
 The company serves clients in the industrial, automotive, consumer, and communications markets through a direct sales force, third-party distributors, and independent sales representatives in the United States, the rest of North and South America, Europe, Japan, China, and rest of Asia, as well as through its Website.
-Analog Devices, Inc. was founded in 1965 and is headquartered in Wilmington, Massachusetts.
+Analog Devices, Inc. has a strategic agreement with BraveHeart Wireless Inc. to collaborate on a remote patient monitoring system.
+The company was founded in 1965 and is headquartered in Wilmington, Massachusetts.

 Frequently asked questions